kadavilrahul/generate_html_from_csv/README.md

 ```bash
 706, 707, 769, 519, 520, 548, 549, 550, 551
 ```
-or
-Create a blank file replace.sh and paste th content provided to it and then replace.sh.
+Else create a blank file named replace.sh and paste the content provided to you to the file and then run replace.sh.
 Note: Do not copy paste the file itself using SFTP

 ```bash
 bash replace.sh
 ```